Travelling with blood cancer? What you need to know

 How to choose your type of transport

-Erica, who’s on watch and wait for chronic lymphocytic leukaemia (CLL), recommends avoiding air travel if you’re susceptible to infections:
+Erica, who’s on active monitoring for chronic lymphocytic leukaemia (CLL), recommends avoiding air travel if you’re susceptible to infections:

 “I avoid flying because of the recycled air in the cabins, which may cause me to catch bugs.
 I break up long journeys to avoid fatigue, and steer clear of places with high humidity, because it saps my energy and makes me feel faint.”